 Investigators must report the following events or issues to the HRPP as soon as possible but within 7 working days after the investigator first learns of the event using the "Interim/Event Report" form.
-If the study is not subject FDA regulation, the report can be emailed to the HRPP office.
+If the study is not subject FDA regulation, the report should be submitted via the electronic management system or email.
 Otherwise, hardcopy must be provided.